gotoiot/service-django-rest-api/README.md

 ### Environment Variables

-Some environment variables used by the database service, as well as the API service, are defined in the `env` file.
+Some environment variables used by the database service, as well as the API service, must be defined in the `.env` file.
+This file won't be tracked by version control tool and **MUST BE INCLUDED in the `.gitignore`** file.
 Necessary variables can be added/removed.
-In case you accidentally delete the values or the env file, below you can find some values that work correctly with the application.
+Here you have a template which works fine with the project.
+Create a file called `.env` and add this content:

 ```
 DJANGO_SECRET_KEY=sup3rs3cr3tk3y